effector/effector/src/content/docs/en/api/effector/Effect.md

 # Effect Properties {#properties}

-You are not supposed to use parts of effect (like `.done` and `.pending`) as a target in [sample](/en/api/effector/sample) or [forward](/en/api/effector/forward) (even though they are events and stores), since effect is a complete entity on its own.
+You are not supposed to use parts of effect (like `.done` and `.pending`) as a `target` in [sample](/en/api/effector/sample) or [forward](/en/api/effector/forward) (even though they are events and stores), since effect is a complete entity on its own.
 This behavior will not be supported.

 ## `done` {#done}

 [_Event_](/en/api/effector/Event), which is triggered when _handler_ is _resolved_.

 :::warning{title="Important"}
 Do not manually call this event.
-It is event that depends on effect.
+It is an event that depends on effect.
 :::

 ### Properties {#done-properties}

-Event triggered with object of `params` and `result`:
+Event triggered with an object of `params` and `result`:

 1. `params` (_Params_): An argument passed to the effect call
 2. `result` (_Done_): A result of the resolved handler